This post is about developing your story from the inciting moment through the midpoint to the moment of truth for your main character.

 Earlier on your working synopsis, in beginning section, you probably identified your inciting moment — the moment that your main character brushes up against the thing that will eventually change their life in a dramatic way and he or she is called to action.

 Near the end of your synopsis, you now need to find the moment of truth — the moment when your character learns or experiences something that will that will do one of two things.
 One, it will bring them to their knees and they will feel defeated.
 Two, it will empower them to move forward to their goal even more forcefully.
-Either way, this decision will lead you, as the author, and the character to the climax of the story.
+Either way, this decision will lead you and the character to the climax of the story.

 In my novel, the inciting moment is when Matt and Jenna invite Monty, the younger man, into their bedroom and their lives.
 What’s the moment of truth?
 In a thriller, it would be the moment we reveal if their relationship survives – even if there is an emotional cost to its survival.
 It could almost mean the end of the relationship – even if there is an emotional freedom to its demise.
 And there it is — the pivot.